mckellwoodland/fid-med-eval/README.md

                             --split {LABEL_COL}
 ```

+# Model Weights

+The StyleGAN2 weights from our paper are available at this [Google Drive](https://drive.google.com/drive/folders/1gC1EnwLfcDjTj6iNBOei2dcPm4CApLQu?usp=sharing).
+The weights are split into folders by dataset.
+Each model is named as follows `stylegan-{AUG}-{KIMG}-{FID}-{INCLUDED}.pkl` where `AUG` is the augmentation technique, `KIMG` is the KIMG that the model was saved at, `FID` is the FID of the model, and `INCLUDED` is either `end` or `bestFID` to distinguish whether the model contained the best FID or was the end of training.

 # Citation

 If you have found our work useful, we would appreciate a citation of our paper.